kynd/PQuaternion/README.md

 PQuaternion
 ===========

-Simple quaternion class for processing
+Simple quaternion class for processing.
+To use, just copy Quaternion class to your project.

 #Usage Example